 Leonid meteors can typically be seen between 10–20 November.
 They are fast meteors, associated with the debris stream of comet 55P/Tempel-Tuttle.

-The radiant – the point in the sky from which the meteors appear to emanate – is in the curved portion of the Sickle asterism in Leo, the pattern that is meant to represent the Lion’s head (see illustration below).
+The radiant – the point in the sky from which the meteors appear to emanate – is in the curved portion of the Sickle asterism in the Leo constellation, the pattern that is meant to represent the Lion’s head.

 How to see a Leonid meteor